raspberrypi/documentation/linux/kernel/building.md

 Enter the following commands to build the sources and Device Tree files:

-For Pi 1, Pi 0, Pi 0 W, or Compute Module:
+For Pi 1, Pi Zero, Pi Zero W, or Compute Module:

 ```bash
 cd linux